 You’re a resilient person, so it takes a lot to hurt your feelings.
 Life has thrown its share of obstacles your way but you’ve always picked yourself up, dusted yourself off and kept moving forward.
 You’re independent and self-reliant.

 The graphic design industry can be cut-throat, so it’s important to have thick skin.
-If a client gives you poor feedback about a design you poured your heart into, you can’t take it personally.
-Successful designers don’t dwell on a single project; they move on and focus on the next one.
+If a client gives you negative feedback about a design you’ve poured your heart into, you can’t take it personally.
+Successful designers don’t dwell on a single project—they move on and focus on the next one.

-These are just some of the qualities of successful graphic designers.
-Do any of them sound like you?
-Chances are you don’t necessarily align with all seven, but if four or five of these characteristics describe you, then you may be a natural in the world of graphic design.
+These are just some of the qualities good graphic designers share.
+Can you relate to any of the descriptions above?
+You may not align with all seven, but if a handful of these characteristics describe you, then you may be a natural fit in the world of graphic design.